Chinese language romanization in Taiwan: Placenames

 When the national government officially adopted Tongyong Pinyin in 2002, local governments were to make their own choices.
 Consequently, Taipei adopted Hanyu Pinyin.
 Taipei replaced its earlier signage, most of which had used a modified version of Wade–Giles influenced by the Postal Office.
+However, the Taipei Metro (Taiwan's first rapid transit system) doesn't include apostrophes in any of its station names, even when this makes syllable boundaries unclear, such as with Qilian station (Chili An until 2003).
 Elsewhere in Taiwan, signs tend to a mix of systems, with Tongyong being common, but still having many signs left over from the MPS II (or even the GR) era.

 The legal standard since 2009, Hanyu Pinyin, is used fairly consistently on Taiwan High Speed Rail and highways.
 Kaohsiung, Taiwan's third most populous city, continues to use Tongyong in its streets and MRT.
 Former mayor Han Kuo-yu proposed that the city adopt Hanyu Pinyin, but the plan was not carried through due to Han's recall and the COVID-19 pandemic.

 The first- and second-level divisions of Taiwan (all counties and the biggest cities) are unaffected by the changing standards throughout the years, as their usage has become well-established.
 By tradition, all are in Wade–Giles, except Kinmen, which is a postal romanization, and Keelung, which is a long-standing way to refer to the city.
 Takow was another of the few well-known placenames of the early 20th century, but was changed to Takao after 1920 and Kaohsiung after 1945.
 Tainan and Taiwan have a history extending at least back to the Japanese era, as they are romanized consistently across Japanese and Wade–Giles.
 Tamsui District and Lukang Township have officially chosen to maintain their historic names (in Hoklo and Wade–Giles, respectively) to maintain recognition among tourists from abroad.
 In Tainan, the East, South, West Central, and North Districts use English instead of pinyin.

 Romanization errors on local street signs are common throughout Taiwan because of the shortage of a workforce trained in romanization and the lack of political will for correct implementation.
 Many common errors are derived from the accent of Taiwanese Mandarin, such as interchanging the -ng and -n sounds.
 For example, guan and guang are often confused with one another on signs and plaques.
 Random typos (such as replacing e with t) are also ubiquitous.
 The area with the fewest errors on official signage is Taipei.

 Because of the World Games 2009, Kaohsiung sponsored a "Say It Right" effort that fixed most of the romanization mistakes in the city.
 Since romanized signage is not a priority in areas with few foreign tourists, most errors occur in remote areas with limited resources (if there were any romanized signs to begin with).